 A 63 year old man with CAD and prior MI, DCM, placement of a pacemaker/AICD and an ejection fraction of 15-20% presented to the hospital with weakness and dyspnea on exertion.
 He was found to be have a large pericardial effusion and cardiac tamponade physiology.
 An attempt was made to correct this problem but a complication arose and shortly afterwards the patient became unresponsive and died despite resucitiative efforts.
 What does the autopsy suggest happened?

-Thank you Dr. Kevin Waters for supplying this month's case.
+Thank you to Dr. Kevin Waters for sharing this case.

 Click here for the answer.

 COM'on Main Page | Previous COM'on case | Next case

 Have a case you'd like us to use for a COM'on?
 Contact the SCVP Webmaster and let us know.